thingsboard/thingsboard.github.io/docs/user-guide/ui/mobile-qr-code.md

 download-app-with-qr-code:
     0:
         image: /images/user-guide/ui/qr-code/qr-code-thingsboard-home-page-1-ce.png
-        title: 'Log in to your ThingsBoard instance.
-Navigate to the "Home" page and in the bottom right corner, you will find the QR code for connecting the mobile app;'
+        title: 'Log into your ThingsBoard account and navigate to the "Home" page.
+You will find the QR code for connecting the mobile app in the bottom right corner;'
     1:
         image: /images/user-guide/ui/qr-code/qr-code-scan-and-install-app-ce.png
-        title: 'Open the built-in camera app on your phone or tablet and point it at the QR code.
+        title: 'Open the camera app on your phone or tablet and point it at the QR code.
 The phone will automatically scan the code and show the link button.
-Click this button to open the link to the ThingsBoard mobile app (Google Play or App Store);'
+Click this button to open the link to download the ThingsBoard mobile app;'
     2:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-install-app-ce.png
-        title: 'Install ThingsBoard mobile app;'
+        title: 'Install ThingsBoard mobile application;'
     3:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-open-app-1-ce.png
         title: 'Open the installed application;'
     4:
         image: /images/user-guide/ui/qr-code/qr-code-scan-and-open-app-ce.png
-        title: 'Simply scan the QR code using the ThingsBoard mobile app.
+        title: 'Scan the QR code again using the ThingsBoard mobile app.
 You will automatically authorize into the app, without the need to manually enter your credentials;'
     5:
         image: /images/user-guide/ui/qr-code/qr-code-mobile-dashboard-1-ce.png
         title: 'You have successfully logged into the ThingsBoard mobile app with your account.'